portlandcodeschool/frontend-freelancer/code_challenge_02/code_challenge_02_instructions.md

 **Question for discussion:**

-* *Is an HTML5 [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element appropriate for this container?*
+* *Is an HTML5 [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element appropriate for this full page container or is the <div> element the right choice?*

 The background of the page (everything outside the container div) should be either white, black, or the darkest color of the color palette.

-Notice that there are healthy margins around all of the divs inside the container.
-This provides whitespace among the content that opens up the design, lets it "breathe", and leads to a more engaging customer experience.
+Notice that there are healthy margins around all of the elements inside the container.
+This provides "whitespace" among the content that opens up the design, lets it "breathe", and leads to a more engaging customer experience.

 ##The Header

-The header should contain the site title in an h1 container, the site tagline in an an h2 container, and the logo.
+The header div now contains the site title in an h1 container, the site tagline in an an h2 container, and the logo.
 The logo should float to the right.
 The header should appear on every page.
 Use an HTML5 [`<header>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) element to define this section.

 ##The Navigation Panel